-We sampled incubation behavior at the Pinnacle Rock and West End nests by monitoring the nest for approximately 6 hours/day for 2-3 days/week.
+We sampled incubation behavior at the Pinnacle Rock, Twin Rocks, Seal Rocks, and West End nests by monitoring them for approximately 6 hours/day for 2-3 days/week.
 The sex of adult birds was determined by the presence of patagial wing markers, leg bands, and size of adults.
 We recorded the exact times that adults laid on and stood from the eggs, probed the nest, or rolled the eggs.
 Additionally, descriptive notes were recorded to summarize general behavior and interaction of adults during the incubation period.